rschristopher/rschristopher.github.io/src/bitcoin-as-money/unit-of-account.md

 It is all fiat all the time.

 Fiat unit of account is like a ruler that arbitrarily changes length.
-Like the historic unit of length, a "foot", based literally on the length of each person's foot.
+Like the imperial unit of length, the "foot" -- it was historically based on the length of a person's foot.
 Although in fairness at least the length of a foot never inflated to be larger than the earth (inflationary fiat currency can make no such claim).

-!!! info "this was $1, which is $1.07 adjusted by CPI, but right now it's $3.15 because of *actual* inflation."
+!!! info "this was $1 last year, which is $1.07 adjusted by CPI, but right now it's $3.15 because of *actual* inflation."

----

 ## Bitcoin as Unit of Account